 practice is used as the settlement model.
 In both models, daily payments of derivatives are offset with the central counterparty.
 In addition, the fair value change of derivatives (variation margin) is either paid or received in cash.
 In the STM model, the daily payment is determined on a contractual basis as final payment and part of the derivative contract's cash flows.
 The daily payment is recognised as a fair value change through profit or loss.
-In such a case, the derivative contract involves no fair value change of net liability positions) in the balance sheet.
+In such a case, the derivative contract involves no fair value change other than the valuation difference between OP and the CCP.
+The difference is recognised in derivative assets or derivative liabilities (Sum of net liability positions) in the balance sheet.
 The CTM model differs from the STM model in such way that the daily payment has not on a contractual basis defined as the final payment but as collateral.
 It is, however, offset with the fair value of the derivative in the balance sheet.
-Other derivatives are presented in the balance sheet on a gross basis, in which case positive value changes are presented as derivative contracts under assets and negative value changes as derivative contracts under liabilities.
+Other derivatives are presented in the balance sheet on a gross basis, in which case positive value changes are presented as derivative contracts under liabilities.